-USA: Northeast Secret Family Vacation Places – Maine, Massachusetts, New Hampshire, and Vermont.
+Northeast US - Secret Family Vacation Places in Maine, Massachusetts, New Hampshire, and Vermont.

-When family schedules are hectic getting away means everything and we have a few secret spots worth checking out if crowds and lines are not part of your family vacation plan.
+When family schedules are hectic getting away means everything but crowds and lines are not your idea of fun then we have

 Enjoy a lobster roast in Maine; board a cog railway at Mount Washington; in New Hampshire visit Billings Farm & Museum in Woodstock, Vermont; enjoy music under the stars in the Berkshires of Massachusetts or try lobster on the beach in Maine.
 This is the fun stuff but it's a secret.
 Maine: Castine – Sailing, Lobster, and Acadia National Park.

 The peninsula of Castine on the eastern edge of Maine's Penobscot Bay is definitely off-the-beaten path.
 The town of Catsine is one of the earliest European settlements in North America so traditions abound, art, music and local lore all part of the attraction with fresh seafood the bonus.
 The area is a rich mix of upland forests, rocky shores, and secret coves.
 Hiking (cross-country skiing in winter), kayaking, and sailing are popular activities.
 Bonus points: